haris867/haris867/README.md

 🎨 I'm passionate about creating beautiful and responsive web sites that stand out and retains a certain ✨edge✨

 💻 Actively looking for employment now that I've finished my studies.
-I'm currently working on freelance projects and messing around with 3D animation in the browser using Three.js and React Three Fiber.
+I'm currently working on freelance projects and messing around with 3D animations in the browser using technologies like three.js

 ⚽️ When I'm not in front of my screen coding, I play and watch football(mostly play)